 Take a cab from Prospect Park to the chic neighborhood of Williamsburg, a Brooklyn hotspot for art, boutique shopping, and renowned for its impeccable dining and nightlife scene.
-Stop off at the Brooklyn Art Library (pictured), home to the world’s largest collection of artist’s sketchbooks.
-Find inspiration as you flip through over 50,000 sketchbooks from over 30,000 artists across all corners of the globe.
+Stop off at the City Reliquary, a quirky community-run museum brimming with artifacts of Old New York, and enjoy green space and spectacular views of the Manhattan skyline from Marsha P. Johnson Park, home to the popular Smorgasburg food market.

 5 pm: Shop on Grand Street

 For the ultimate boutique shopping experience, head to Grand Street, and peruse its many bookshops, thrift and vintage stores, high-end fashion outlets, and more.
 Thrift shopping is a way of life in Brooklyn, so be sure to check out L-Train Vintage, the Mecca of thrift stores, with a constantly rotating catalog of new and unique finds.